mattruggio/basketball/README.md

 #### The Draft CLI

-The draft module's main object: `Basketball::Draft::Engine` is a stateful iterator.
+The draft module's main object: `Basketball::Draft::Room` is a stateful iterator.
 Each time a CLI command is executed, it's results will be re-saved to disk so the output file can then be used as the next command's input file to string together commands.

 ###### Generate a Fresh Draft